Advice

 Named after Peter the Great, St. Petersburg officially became the new capital of Russia in 1712, and remained so during the Empire from 1721 to 1917, although it was not until 1721 that Sweden in the Treaty of Nystad ceded sovereignty of the area to Russia.

-READ ALSO: What is the most common construction equipment?
+READ ALSO: What motorcycle brand is the best?

 Why did the Soviet capital move from Saint Petersburg to Moscow?